-On 25 October 1917 (Russian calendar) Vladimir Lenin led a successful coup to overthrow the Tsarist government and to establish the beginnings of the Communist era of Russian history.
-But tsarist-backing factions (represented by the White Army) continued to fight with the Communist factions (Red Army).
+On October 25, 1917 (Russian calendar) Vladimir Lenin led a successful coup to overthrow the czarist government and to establish the beginnings of the Communist era of Russian history.
+But czarist-backing factions (represented by the White Army) continued to fight with the Communist factions (Red Army).
 Volga Germans were involved on both sides of this struggle, with some seeking to help secure the Communist control of the region while others defended the emperial side.
 There were many very horrific struggles in the colonies.

 July 1919 saw forces from the 10th Red Army do battle with White Cossaks for control of the Volga area.
 The British 47th Air Squadron assisted the White Forces by bombing and raids against the Red Forces.
 The Russian Civil War was particularly devastating to several of the southern Volga German colonies including Josefstal, Marienfeld, Rosenberg, Oberdorf, Erlenbach, Neu-Norka, and Weisenfeld.

 Leading up to the 1917 Revolution, there had been skirmishes between the rich and poor in the region of the Volga German colonies.

 An excerpt from Memories of Norka by Conrad Brill: